gdepeute/dae.notes/estaff.newco.md

   - Slide 15: Q4 **RECORD** 4 new logos, followed by **56** in 2023 - should explain (briefly) how.
   - Obviously more marketing and sales, but what is assumed is needed to get the 56 new logos?

+  - Slide 20: why say "relatively" clean balance sheet, why not just say "clean"?
+    - would put "new investors" ahead of employees and partners